-- If your 4-slot cabinet uses fixed slot software, you can plug DSTU PCBs only into slots CN1 and CN2. - You can plug an ASTU PCB only into slot CN2 (in place of the second DSTU PCB). - Install ATRU PCBs only into slots CN3 and CN4. - System Load Factor in fixed slot systems is only an issue if you have DSS Consoles and 2-OPX Modules installed.
-Note that you cannot install more than 4 DSS Consoles, regardless of System Load Factor. - The Release Notes that came with your system indicate if it uses fixed slot software. - Check your system's Hardware Manual for more installation details. - Maximum configuration for 4-slot cabinets with fixed slot software is 16 trunks and 32 extensions.
+- Fixed slot software is no longer available, but you may encounter it in existing installations. - You can plug 16DSTU PCBs only into slots CN1 and CN2.
+Do not install more than 2 16DSTU PCBs under any circumstances. - You can plug an ASTU PCB only into slot CN2 (in place of the second DSTU PCB).
+Install ATRU PCBs only into slots CN3 and CN4. - Install ATRU PCBs only into slots CN3 and CN4. - System Load Factor in Fixed Slot systems is only an issue if you have DSS Consoles and 2-OPX Modules installed.
+Note that you cannot install more than 4 DSS Consoles, regardless of System Load Factor. - The Release Notes that came with your system indicate if it uses Fixed Slot software. - Check your system s Hardware Manual for more installation details. - Maximum con guration for 4-slot cabinets with Fixed Slot software is 16 trunks, 32 extensions and 48 ports.